About Domestic Church

 Locations & National Structure

-Domestic Church United States currently operates in 15 dioceses across the United States.
+The English-speaking Domestic Church United States currently operates in 14 dioceses across the United States.

 National Structure